SanderMiller/CompRobo2020Swarms/index.md

 ## Implementation of Boids Algorithm

 ### Alignment
 The first rule of Boids algorithm is that agents within a flock should turn towards the average heading of the flock.
-To dod this we calculated the average heading of the
+To do this we calculated the average heading of all agents within the visibility radius of each agent, and steered the agent accordingly.
+In NetLogo headings are given in degrees between 0 and 360.
+To calculate the average heading of the flock we first found the corresponding average x and y values of the heading angles by taking the sum of the sin and cos of each heading, and then dividing by the number visible agents within the flock.
+Then we took the inverse tangent of the average y value over the average x value.
 <p align="center">
   <img height= 400 img src="Images/CalculatingAvgHeading.jpg" />
 </p>